 Tax credits help lower Americans’ tax burdens each year.
 Whether you receive a credit through the purchase of a first home or by making energy-saving adjustments, you can potentially save hundreds or thousands of dollars.
 By doing some research, you might discover some tax credits that you can use to cut your tax bill for the current tax year or the following one.

 Tips for Planning Your Taxes

 - There are plenty of tax credits, and a financial advisor can help you find them to minimize your tax burden each year.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you lost money on an investment, a financial advisor who specializes in tax planning can harvest your losses to offset your tax liability.